-Each If a middle, high, and special school will house a Transition Center that Transition Center will have with full technical access to a common digital learning platform and one teacher who coordinates the "success path- way" for individual students who are transitioning:
+If a middle, high, special school house a Transition Center that Transition Center will have full technical access to a common digital learning platform and one teacher who coordinates the "success pathway" for individual students who are transitioning:

-- From Alternative Schools. - From numerous absences that put them in jeopardy of failure. - From classroom settings where they are not successful. - By transferring from one school to another school on a different schedule. - Into an accelerated program due to personal circumstances that require them to take advantage of the early graduation opportunity.
+- From Alternative Schools. - From numerous absences that put them in jeopardy of failure. - From classroom settings where they are not successful.

+- By transferring from one school to another school on a different schedule. - Into an accelerated program due to personal circumstances that require them to take advantage of the early graduation opportunity.